Garden Ideas for Sloping Gardens

 READ

-Ideas for Native Gardens
+Garden Decking Ideas for Small Gardens

 When designing your retaining walls and planters, consider factors such as drainage, material durability, and overall cohesion with the surrounding landscape.
 Additionally, incorporating curves or varying heights in the design can create a more organic and natural look that complements the slope of the garden.